Loyalty fraud prevention and how to protect digital accounts

 For example, a business may avoid sending upsell campaigns to email addresses that are associated with a high number of chargebacks.
 Meanwhile, an email with an age of zero indicates that someone may have created it for fraud.
 These insights can signal additional friction is needed to authenticate the user’s identity.

 4. It uses device intelligence and machine learning to prevent ATO attacks

 Kount Control uses machine learning to evaluate user behavior, device, and network anomalies.
 Its capabilities link device intelligence, IP risk detection, and anomaly detection.
-This linked analysis can detect high-risk, abnormal login activity from bots, credential stuffing, and brute-force attacks.
+This linked analysis can detect high-risk login activity from bots, credential stuffing, and brute-force attacks.

 Device intelligence capabilities identify the relationship between a device and a customer.
-Typically, customers use a few devices to log in to accounts.
-When businesses can see a customer’s trusted devices, they can set policies that challenge logins from non-trusted devices.
+Typically, customers use a few devices to log into accounts.
+When businesses can see a customer’s trusted devices, they can set policies that challenge login attempts from non-trusted devices.